-This lovely picture tweeted by Michelle Blair a few months ago shows a group of young actors that were together in the 1998 London revival of Stephen Sondheim’s Into the Woods at Donmar Warehouse.
+This lovely picture tweeted by Michelle Blair last year shows a group of young actors that were together in the 1998 London revival of Stephen Sondheim’s Into the Woods at Donmar Warehouse.

 Damian was cast as the Wolf/Cinderella’s Prince in the 1998 London revival of Into the Woods, one of Stephen Sondheim’s greatest musicals.
 The revival opened at the Donmar Warehouse on 16 November 1998, and closed on 13 February 1999.

 Here is a lovely pic along with his theater, TV and film credits from the 1998 London Playbill for the musical.

 Into the Woods is a musical with an original story about a baker and his wife who want to start a family and their interaction with a witch that has placed a curse on them.
 This original story is tied beautifully to the plots from several Brothers Grimm fairy tales.
 The main characters are from “Little Red Riding Hood“, “Jack and the Beanstalk“, “Rapunzel“, and “Cinderella, and a few others.
 The baker and his wife interact with these storybook characters on their journey.

 The production at Donmar was nominated for the Outstanding Musical Production at the Laurence Olivier Awards in 1999.
 Theater critic Kevin Wilson, in particular, raved about Damian as the Wolf:

 “The Wolf, in the hands of Damian Lewis, is a sexy, charismatic character whose death robs the piece one of its greatest assets at an early stage.”

 Damian once sang “Agony” — the musical number he sang as Cinderella’s prince in Into the Woods — on Popcorn with Peter Travers.
 In this particular scene, Cinderella’s prince and Rapunzel’s prince, who are brothers, compare the misery that their new found and unobtainable loves give them.